berndab/supervised_learning/README.md

 Model performance statistic are generated for each ensemble model.

-The performance statistics are for the two ensemble models are compared to the performance statistics for the best performing logistic regression and resampling technique model to determine if any of the ensemble learning models perform better than the chosen logistic regression resampling model.
+The performance statistics for the two ensemble machine learning models are compared to the performance statistics of the selected logistic regression sampling model from part one to determine if any of the ensemble learning models perform better at credit risk classification than the model chosen in part one.

 ## Logistic Regression Resampling Technique Models